SERVICES COMING SOON • This event has recently updated its Call

 - No film may be withdrawn from the Cambridge Film Festival programme after its selection/participation has been confirmed and may not be screened elsewhere before its presentation in the Festival without our prior agreement.

-- The film must be available to screen in the following film and video formats (PAL and NTSC):
+- The film must be available to screen in the following formats:

 - Please note that the Festival does not accept 'letterbox' format submissions.
 Please also note that shorts with aspect ratios of 1:1.78 must be supplied in an anamorphic 16:9 video format.